dt-alliances-workshops/claat-mockup/workshop-markdown/azure-lab3/README.md

       ![image](img/lab3-release-order-event.png)

-1. Validate Sample App in Browser
+3. Validate Sample App in Browser
     * The event above has the URL back to the sample application, so just click that if you don't have the sample app up already.
 You should see `version 3` for the order app now too.

       ![image](img/lab3-app-ui-order-version-3.png)

-1. Review & Analyze the Problem in Dynatrace
+4. Review the Problem in Dynatrace
     * The problem may take a minute to show up, but this is what the problem will look like once it does.
 Also, you may see two problems that eventually get merged into one as Dynatrace is performing the problem analysis.
       1. Problem card windows and impact summary
       1. Root cause